Marconi transmitter c.1897

 Whilst on the subject of FM DX in Band II between 87-108 MHz the fantastic website of FMList has a visual mapping system showing in real-time DX spot paths via Sporadic-E, which reveal readily Es skip 'doughnuts', with the missing centres being the approximate location of the Es clouds.
 As can be seen in the image below, dated 17th June 2023 at 1000 UTC, where two separate simultaneous Sporadic-E clouds can be visually observed.

-Single hop Sporadic-E is routine, double hop considerably rarer and triple hop extremely rare, as all the clouds must perfectly align and be at the right heights and with sufficiently high MUF to support such high VHF frequencies.
+Single hop Sporadic-E is routine, double hop considerably rarer and triple hop rarer still, as all the clouds must perfectly align and be at the right heights and with sufficiently high MUF to support such high VHF frequencies.

 Triple hop Sporadic-E signals in Band II VHF frequencies 87-108 MHz are extremely rare